radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 In an ideal world, a proxy could also apply the suggestion of the previous section, by discarding Acct-Delay-Time from Accounting-Request packets, and replacing it with Event-Timestamp.
 However, this process is fragile and is not known to succeed in the general case.

+## Cached response packets

+If a (D)TLS session or the underlying connection is closed or broken, any cached RADIUS response packets ({{!RFC5080, Section 2.2.2}}) associated with that connection MUST be discarded.
+A RADIUS server SHOULD stop the processing of any requests associated with that (D)TLS session.
+No response to these requests can be sent over the (D)TLS connection, so any further processing is pointless.
+This requirement applies not only to RADIUS servers, but also to proxies.
+When a client's connection to a proxy is closed, there may be responses from a home server that were supposed to be sent by the proxy back over that connection to the client.
+Since the client connection is closed, those responses from the home server to the proxy server SHOULD be silently discarded by the proxy.

 # RADIUS/TLS specific specifications

 This section discusses all specifications that are only relevant for RADIUS/TLS.